MapCoder-Lite: Distilling Multi-Agent Coding into a Single Small LLM: Experimental Settings

 \section{Experimental Settings}

 \textbf{Models.} All agent-wise fine-tuning experiments use Qwen2.5-7B-Instruct as the base model.
-For comparison, we include larger models—Qwen2.5-14B-Instruct and Qwen2.5-32B-Instruct, serving as upper bounds to assess the effectiveness of our lightweight strategy.
+For comparison, we include larger variants—Qwen2.5-14B-Instruct and Qwen2.5-32B-Instruct—which serve as upper bounds for evaluating the effectiveness of our lightweight strategy.
+To assess whether a code-pretrained backbone improves performance, we additionally test Qwen2.5-Coder-7B-Instruct.
+We also apply our method to Llama3.1-8B and CodeLlama-7B to demonstrate generalizability beyond the Qwen family.

 \textbf{Benchmarks.} We evaluate models on three competitive programming benchmarks: xCodeEval~\cite{khan-etal-2024-xcodeeval}, APPS~\cite{hendrycks2021apps}, and CodeContests~\cite{doi:10.1126/science.abq1158_codecontest}.
 For xCodeEval, we use the 106 problems from the compact program synthesis split.
 For CodeContests, we evaluate all 165 official test problems.
-We randomly select 150 test-set problems for APPS, following MapCoder~\cite{islam-etal-2024-mapcoder}.
-Each benchmark includes natural language problem descriptions with sample I/O and is evaluated using hidden unit tests.
-We also optionally report results on HumanEval and MBPP to assess generalization to function-level tasks.
+For APPS, we randomly select 150 test-set problems, following MapCoder~\cite{islam-etal-2024-mapcoder}.
+Each benchmark provides natural language problem descriptions with sample I/O and is evaluated using hidden unit tests.
+We additionally report results on HumanEval and MBPP to assess generalization to function-level tasks.

-\textbf{Training Configuration.} Each agent is fine-tuned using LoRA adapters with rank 32 applied to the linear modules for query, key, value, and output projection.
-Training is implemented with Hugging Face Transformers and PEFT libraries~\cite{huggingfacepeft}, using a learning rate of 2e-5, gradient accumulation of 16, and 3 training epochs.
-Hyperparameters were tuned individually per agent to ensure stable and consistent performance.
-All training experiments were conducted on a single NVIDIA A100 80GB GPU.
+\textbf{Fine-Tuning Setup.} Each agent is fine-tuned using LoRA adapters with rank-32, applied to the linear layers for query, key, value, and output projections.
+We use a learning rate of 2e-5, gradient accumulation of 16, and train for three epochs, with hyperparameters tuned per agent to ensure stability.
+All training runs are conducted on a single NVIDIA A100 80GB GPU.
+The cost of data curation prior to fine-tuning is summarized in Table~\ref{tab:data} (Section~\ref{sec:data}).

-\textbf{Evaluation Setting.} We report pass@1 accuracy as the primary metric, reflecting whether the model’s top-1 output passes all test cases.
-All outputs are generated using greedy decoding for reproducibility and consistency with baseline evaluation.
+\textbf{Evaluation Setting.} We report pass@1 accuracy using greedy decoding to ensure reproducibility and align with baseline evaluations.